-Next Move ID Next Move Description Connections to other Big Moves CAD1 Upgrade facilities to meet ADA standards Update facilities, especially signals and curb ramps, to meet or exceed Americans with Disabilities Act (ADA) standards to accommodate the needs of people with mobility challenges, visual impairments, and auditory impairments.
-CCN, HEC, SCT CAD2 Connect to mobility hubs Mobility hubs are community locations where people can find available transit services, bikeshare, carshare, and more all in one place, which can be used to reach destinations, replacing the need for a private vehicle.
-The City can remove the need to drive to and from transit options, also referred to as eliminating the first and last mile, by expanding pedestrian and bicycle connections to public transit and providing ample bicycle parking and micromobility at transit stops.
+Next Move ID Next Move Description Connections to other Big Moves CAD1 Upgrade facilities to meet ADA standards Update facilities, especially signals and curb ramps, to meet or exceed Americans with Disabilities Act (ADA) standards to accommodate the needs of people with mobility challenges, visual impairments, and auditory impairments in areas of Fort Collins where these facilities are most lacking.
+CCN, HEC, SCT CAD2 Connect to mobility hubs Mobility hubs are community locations where people can find available transit services, shared micromobility, carshare, and more all in one place, which can be used to reach destinations, replacing the need for a private vehicle.
+The City can remove the need to drive to and from transit options, also referred to as eliminating the first and last mile gap, by expanding pedestrian and bicycle connections to public transit and providing ample bicycle parking and shared micromobility at transit stops.
 Strategies for improving these connections should be included in a citywide Mobility Hubs Plan.
-CCN, HEC, SIC CAD3 Repair sidewalks and bikeways Protect active mode users by continuing to repair cracked and uneven pavement surfaces through the Street Maintenance Program and develop best practice policies for regular maintenance of infrastructure recommended in Chapter 6.
-CCN, HEC, SCT CAD4 Manage parking and placement of micromobility, bikeshare, and carshare Implement a citywide Mobility Hub Plan to manage the parking and placement of scooters, bikeshare, and carshare to help eliminate conflicts between modes and barriers along sidewalks, and sustainably connect users to key destinations.
+CCN, HEC, SIC CAD3 Repair sidewalks and bikeways Protect active mode users by continuing to repair cracked and uneven pavement surfaces through the Street Maintenance Program and develop best practice policies for regular maintenance of infrastructure, including protected bikeway barriers that separate bicycles from traffic, recommended in Chapter 6.
+CCN, HEC, SCT CAD4 Manage parking and placement of bicycles and micromobility Identify optimal locations for bicycle and micromobility parking to enhance convenience and security, minimize conflicts between modes, eliminate barriers along sidewalks, and sustainably connect users to key destinations.
+Expand options for both short- term and long-term parking.
 HEC, SCT CAD5 Reevaluate snow removal procedures Revisit the Fort Collins street snow clearing priorities and review designated emergency routes.
-Revise snow clearing prioritization considering pedestrian and bicycle facilities along key connecting corridors that are addressed in this Plan.
+Revise snow clearing prioritization considering active modes facilities along key connecting corridors that are addressed in this Plan.
 SCT

 - Residential proximity to mobility hubs

 - Number of first-mile/last-mile connections

 - Pavement Quality Index

 - Miles of active modes facilities that meet or exceed ADA standards

 - Active mode share during winter months

-- · Availability and quality of supportive bicycle parking, bikeshare, and rentable micromobility
+- Availability and quality of supportive bicycle parking and shared micromobility and proximity of bicycle parking to parks and opens space, retailers, schools, and other destinations